kandalf/omnipopulus/README.md

 # OmniSocial

-A Rails engine for Twitter and Facebook logins using [OmniAuth](http://github.com/intridea/omniauth)
+A Rails 3 engine for Twitter and Facebook logins using [OmniAuth](http://github.com/intridea/omniauth)

 ## Installation

-OmniSocial requires Rails 3.

-To use OmniSocial in a Rails application, simply require it in the Gemfile:
+To use OmniSocial in a Rails 3 application:

-    gem 'omnisocial'
+1. Require it in the Gemfile: `gem 'omnisocial'`

-Then install it by running `bundle`.
+2. Install it by running `bundle`.

-Once this is done, run `rails g omnisocial` to copy an initializer, database migration and some CSS and image assets into your base application directory.
+3. Run `rails g omnisocial` to copy an initializer, database migration and some CSS and image assets into your base application directory.

-Then edit `config/initializers/omnisocial.rb` and include your application's Twitter and Facebook OAuth configuration.
+4. Edit `config/initializers/omnisocial.rb` and include your application's Twitter and Facebook OAuth configuration.

-Then run `rake db:migrate` to create the user and login_account tables.
+5. Run `rake db:migrate` to create the user and login_account tables.

-Finally, test that the logins work by accessing `/login` inside your application.
+6. Test that the logins work by accessing `/login` inside your application.

 ## Copyright & License